plomino/PlominoDoc/docs/classes.rst

 ``hasUserRole(self, userid, role)``
     Returns ``True`` if the specified user id has the given role.

+``processImportAPI(self, formName, separator, fileToImport, file_encoding='utf-8')``
+    Import a CSV file to create document using the specified form.

 ``isCurrentUserAuthor(self, doc)``
     returns ``True`` if the current user is author of the given document or has the PlominoAuthor right.